 Don’t freak out:

 Never overlook the situation or try to ignore it.
-Work on the possibilities and conclude if your website has been hacked or not.
+Therefore, work on the possibilities and conclude to see if website is hacked or not.

 Contact your hosting provider: